|

 Tim Ferris on Procrastination:

-It should take 5 minutes to watch this video by Tim Ferris on procrastination if you set it to double-speed, but only three to read my summary (errors and omissions mine):
+It should take 5 minutes to watch this video by Tim Ferris on procrastination if you set it to double-speed, but only three to read my summary (errors and omissions mine).
+I think this was kind of fun, but but I like my summary better:

 When faced with a task you may procrastinate on: